SameerRamzan/Pakistan_Suicide_Bombing_Attack_Dataset/README.md

     *   Determines and lists the top 10 locations of blasts.

 ## Visualizations

-*(Note: To see these visualizations, you need to run the `Analysis.ipynb` notebook after ensuring the image export code has been added to it.
-The images will be saved to an `images/` directory.)*

 1.  **People Killed Per Year by Province:**
     ![People Killed Per Year by Province](images/killed_per_year_province.png)